Skip to content

 1. Plugin Structure

-Create a directory with this structure:
+Create a directory with this structure (or use the template above):

 ├── metadata.lua # Plugin metadata and configuration